SalmY001/note-taker/README.md

 ## Description

 The project aims to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This application will use an Express.js back end and saves and retrieves the notes data from a JSON file.

 The project helps to develop skills in building a back-end application.